lb7n/lb7n.github.io/_posts/2020-03-16-product-manager-mern.md

 app.use(express.json(), express.urlencoded({ extended: true }));

-// This is where we import the users routes function from our user.routes.js file const AllMyProductRoutes = require("../server/routes/products.routes");
+// This is where we import the users routes function from our user.routes.js file const AllMyFooRoutes = require("../server/routes/Foos.routes");
-AllMyProductRoutes(app);
+AllMyFooRoutes(app);

 app.listen(8000, () => console.log("The server is all fired up on port 8000"));
 {%endhighlight%}

-For the server I had to create a models, controllers, routes, and config and folder.
-Inside of each of these folders lives the appropriate models/controllers/routes/config settings.
+For the server a solid file structure is having a config folder, models, controllers, and routes folder.
+Inside of each of the appropriate folders will be the config settings/models/controllers/routes files.

-Because this was a MERN application, I used mongoose in collaboration with my MongoDB
+Setting up mongoose is easy, and using it gives us access to a lot of really handy ways to interact with our MongoDB using JavaScript.

+Here is a sample conection
 >(mongoose.config.js)
 {% highlight javaScript %}
 const mongoose = require("mongoose");

-mongoose.connect("mongodb://localhost/products", {
+mongoose.connect("mongodb://localhost/foos", {
     useNewUrlParser: true,
     useUnifiedTopology: true,
 })